 2. Use Minimalistic Page Layouts

-Clean page layouts provide a clutter-free, aesthetically pleasing, easy to read & uncomplicated experience for your visitors.
+Clean page layouts provide a clutter-free, aesthetically pleasing, easy read & uncomplicated experience for your visitors.

-Look at each page of your website and ask yourself, what you can remove from the page that won’t effect conversions.
-Leave the social proof and trust building elements.
+Look at each page of your website and ask yourself, what you can remove from the page that won’t affect conversions.
+Leave the social proof and trust-building elements.
 Everything else can be removed.

 On mobile views of your web pages, the goal is to have the load speed as fast as possible, so go one step further and replace images with flat color backgrounds instead.

-We know that having a stick top navigation is helpful for your website visitors to save them having to scroll all the way to the top of the page to get to the top nav.
+We know that having a stick top navigation is helpful for your website visitors to save them having to scroll to the top of the page to get to the top nav.
 ‘Sticky’ just means that it remains ‘static’, even when scrolling.